 Delivery day, your boat is home!
 You or an agent acting for you should be at the delivery location to accept the boat and pay any outstanding balance.
 When the boat transporters get there they should have already contacted the marina for an unloading time.
 Prior to unloading, the Boat Movers will do an inspection, either in your presence or with the yard personnel.
 This is to ensure that no damage has occurred to your vessel during the transport.
 Your professional boat transporter will ask you or your agent accepting the vessel to sign the Bill of Lading and provide you a copy of it.

 On the question of if tips are expected or necessary: Our thought on this is, if you are satisfied with the job done, a tip is in order.
 An amount to cover a good dinner in your area for the driver is usually more than enough.
 It goes a long way in saying thank you for a job well done and I am happy you made the effort to Transport my Boat in a safe manner!

-Boat Transport Pros always strives to provide the best in boat transports along with the best value in boat shipping cost.
+Flagship Boat Transport always strives to provide the best in boat transports along with the best value in boat shipping cost.